ZxmbieYT/DudeWorld/README.md

 Extract File
 Then
 Click On The Extracted Version Of The File
-Then Look For A .Exe File Called Dude World 2
+Then Look For A .Exe File
 And Click On It
 And Done!